 e) External audit: To advise the Council on the scope and approach of the external auditor's work.
 IMAC may provide advice on the appointment of the external auditor, including the costs and scope of the services to be provided.

 f) Evaluation: To review and advise the Council on the staffing, resources and performance of ITU's evaluation function.

+g) Ethics: To review and advise on the ethics function, ITU’s code of ethics, policy against fraud, corruption and other proscribed practices; and whistleblowing arrangements.

+h) Investigation: To review the independence and mandate of the internal investigation function; review its budget and staffing requirements; review its overall performance, investigation policies and guidelines; and issue related recommendations.

 Authority